-- 1. A swimming competition board is used (see diagram) - 2.
-Dimension of the transparent swimming track: 2300mm (Length) x 150mm (Width) x 300mm (Height) filled with water to 150mm deep - 3.
-The starting area is 300mm long.
+- 1. A swimming competition board is used (see diagram). - 2.
+Dimension of the transparent swimming track: 2300mm (Length) x 150mm (Width) x 300mm (Height) filled with water to 150mm deep. - 3.
+The start zone is 300mm long.

-- 1. Each team can play twice and the best time will be recorded.
-The shortest time to complete is the winner. - 2.
+- 1. Each team plays twice and the best time is recorded.
+The team with the shortest amount of time to complete the game is the winner. - 2.
 Contestants must use the Desktop Hand Generator provided by the Organizer to supply power to the robot.
-Pulling the wire of Desktop Hand Generator is prohibited. - 3.
-The wire of Desktop Hand Generator is long enough so that the contestants must stay behind at the starting area.
-Moving along the field with the robot is prohibited. - 4.
-Once the game begins, the contestants cannot touch the robot until it reaches the acrylic board at the end of the runway.
-The maximum game time is 30 seconds.
+Only the contestant himself/herself operates the Desktop Hand Generator and nobody is permitted to assist. - 3.
+The wire of the Desktop Hand Generator is long enough so that the contestants must stay behind at the start zone.
+Moving along the field with the robot is prohibited.
+Contestants may assign one student to help lower the wire in the water.
+Pulling the wire of the Desktop Hand Generator is prohibited. - 4.
+Contestants cannot touch the robot once it leaves the start zone.
+The competition is considered as incomplete if the robot stops moving or fails to reach the destination within the 30 seconds game time.
+The game ends when the robot reaches the acrylic board at the end of the runway.